amosshi/binaryinternals/README.md

 Dependency

-* This application do not rely on any 3rd party libraries, easy to add it to your project
+* This application do not rely on any 3rd party libraries other than JDK, easy to add it to your project

+Build the Source Code

+* Prerequisite
+  * Java Version: `OpenJDK version 11` or higher
+  * Build Tool: `Apache Maven 3.5` or higher: because we are using the [Maven CI Friendly Versions](https://maven.apache.org/maven-ci-friendly.html) `${revision}` feature
+  * Set `JAVA_HOME` environment variable
+* Build scripts
+  * Linux/MacOS: `./build.sh` Do a quickly build, or `./full-lifecycle-build.sh` do a full build via execute all targets like checkstyle, spotbugs, etc.
+    * Curent script running on Ubuntu so using the folder `export JAVA_HOME=/usr/lib/jvm/default-java`
+    * Try to change the `JAVA_HOME` variable for different systems
+  * Windows: `build.cmd`
+* Test Case for Java `.class` format
+  * `./masstest-format-class.sh` Parse all `.class` files in Ubuntu linux system `default-java` folder
+  * We can edit the `JAVA_FOLDER` variable in the script if want to test with other Java versions

 Legacy note

-* The orignal *Java Class Viewer* has been retired, and merged into *Binary Internals Viewer* since Apr 2021
+* The original `Java Class Viewer` has been retired and merged into `Binary Internals Viewer` since Apr 2021